AutoJoin: Efficient Adversarial Training against Gradient-Free Perturbations for Robust Maneuvering via Denoising Autoencoder and Joint Learning: Methodology

 The intensity level of a perturbation is sampled within $[0,c)$.
 The minimum 0 represents no perturbation, and $c$ is the current maximum intensity.
-The range is upper-bounded by $c_{max}$, which value is inherited from~\citet{shen2021gradient} to ensure comparable experiments.
+The range is upper-bounded by $c_{max}$, whose value is inherited from Shen et al.~\cite{shen2021gradient} to ensure comparable experiments.
 In practice, we scale $[0,c_{max})$ to $[0,1)$.
 After each epoch of training, $c$ is increased by 0.1 providing the model loss has reduced comparing to previous epochs.
 The entire training process begins on clean images ($[0,0)$).
 In contrast to Shen et al., our approach allows the model to explore the entire parameter space of a perturbation (rather than on distinct intensity levels).
+We refer to using \textbf{R}andom \textbf{I}ntensities as RI in Sec.~\ref{sec:results}.
 Further exploration of the perturbation parameter space by altering the minimum/maximum values is discussed in Appendix~\ref{sec:app_minmaxintensity}.
-We find the original range to have the overall best performance.